w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ### Hash collision attacks

 Digests are only as strong as the hash function used to generate them.
-User agents SHOULD refuse to support known-weak hashing functions like MD5, and SHOULD restrict supported hashing functions to those known to be collision-resistant.
+User agents SHOULD refuse to support known-weak hashing functions like MD5 or SHA-1, and SHOULD restrict supported hashing functions to those known to be collision-resistant.
 At the time of writing, SHA-256 is a good baseline.
 Moreover, user agents SHOULD reevaluate their supported hashing functions on a regular basis, and deprecate support for those functions shown to be